egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 **Determination of grazing covariate** The most simple form of grazing covariate is a binary score of present or absent.
-However, as described in 2.2.2, there is a lot of variation in the effect of grazing relating to the intensity (density of animals) and the timing (season of grazing).
+However, as described in [3.5](#35-model-assumptions-uncertainties), there is a lot of variation in the effect of grazing relating to the intensity (density of animals) and the timing (season of grazing).
 While we do not have this information, we can roughly categorise the grazing intensity based on site observations, which may be informative.
 Additionally, we have data on grazer animal (sheep or cattle) which may be important for some or all questions.
 We need to consider these options and develop candidate variables to test in our models.

-**Determination of exotic vegetation covariate** The exotic vegetation covariate is releatively straightforward in one sense because it will be simple cover and/or diversity estimates that we have collected.
+**Determination of exotic vegetation covariate** The exotic vegetation covariate is relatively straightforward in one sense because it will be simple cover and/or diversity estimates that we have collected.
 However, there is a likely interaction between the impact of exotic species and the terrestrial/riparian grouping, for example, it is possible that